Begin Here - Request Info

 Graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-Applicants must have a minimum ACT Composite score of 21 or a score in the 60th percentile on the NLN Pre-RN Examination and a GPA of 2.50 on a 4.00 scale in order to be considered for admission to the program.
+Applicants must have a minimum ACT Composite score of 21 or a score in the 70th percentile (effective January 2015) on the NLN Pre-RN Examination and a GPA of 2.50 on a 4.00 scale in order to be considered for admission to the program.
 Admission to the nursing program will be determined on the basis of a weighted system with the applicants receiving the highest number of points being offered admission.
 The total number of applicants selected will be based on available resources and may vary from one year to the next.

 The length of the Associate Degree Nursing Program including General Education courses is 5 semesters.